Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Deployment Study

 \subsection{Procedure}

-Our two-week deployment study consisted of four phases: (1) pre-study preparation, (2) introductory session, (3) deployment, and (4) debriefing.
+The study protocol consisted of four parts: (1) pre-study preparation, (2) introductory session, (3) two-week deployment of \sysname{}, and (4) debriefing.

-\ipstart{Pre-study Preparation} Before the study, we collected information through an online survey, asking parents to share their child's daily routines (\eg{}, locations visited and people encountered) and personal interests to be entered in the system.
-We also asked participants to optionally customize the AI agent's name, voice, and visual representation.
-(We shared a link to CLOVA Voice\footnote{https://www.ncloud.com/product/aiService/clovaVoice?lang=en} where the dyads could listen to the sample of 25 available voices.)
+\ipstart{Pre-study Preparation} Before the study, we collected information through an online survey, asking parents to share their child's daily routines (\eg{}, locations visited and people encountered; see Appendix \ref{appendix:places}) and personal interests to be entered in the system.
+We also asked participants to optionally customize the chatbot's name, voice, and visual representation.
+(We shared a link to CLOVA Voice\footnote{https://www.ncloud.com/product/aiService/clovaVoice?lang=en} where the dyads could listen to the sample of 25 available voices, and invited them to describe their preferred visual appearance---\eg{}, dinosaur, robot, doll, or realistic human.)
 These decisions were explicitly framed as the adolescent's choice to ensure alignment with their individual preferences.
 We then pre-configured the device and installed the \sysname{} app in advance to minimize the time for the initial setup.
 As a study device, we distributed a Samsung Galaxy Tab S9 tablet, featuring an 11-inch AMOLED display with a resolution of 1600 $\times$ 2560 (274 PPI).